Teaching People About Pain: Understanding and Addressing Pain in Health Care

 Parking: Georgetown lot

-At completion of this program, the participants will be able to:
+Upon completion of this presentation, attendees will be able to:

 About the Speaker

 Dr. Louw is the co-founder and CEO of the International Spine & Pain Institute and has taught postgraduate pain science and spinal manual therapy classes throughout the US and internationally for 15 years.
 In addition, he maintains a clinical practice and is co-owner of The Ortho Spine and Pain Clinic.
 His recently completed PhD centers on therapeutic neuroscience education and spinal disorders.